 The region of Galilee was populated with Gentiles after the northern ten tribes of Israel were taken out of the land and placed in Assyria as captives.
 Gentiles continued to live in the land during Jesus ministry.
 Christ's move, around the age of thirty, from living in Nazareth to living in Capernaum where mostly non-Jews lived, fulfilled Biblical prophecy (Matthew 4:13 - 17).

 In the first century A.D. the region encompassed at least one-third of the Western part of Palestine.
 As such, it was the biggest of the three Roman provinces in the general area (the other two being Samaria and Judea).
-Geological features include the plain of Jezreel (known as the great battlefield of Palestine), the Mount of Megiddo (from where the term Armageddon is derived), and Mt.
-Tabor.
+Its geological features included the plain of Jezreel (known as the great battlefield of Palestine), the Mount of Megiddo (from where the term Armageddon is derived), and Mount Tabor.